johnkharvey/7800_impossible_mission/html/puzzles.md

 :-----------------------------:|:-------------------------------:|:-----------------------------:|:-------------------------------:
 ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_01.png) | ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_02.png) | ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_03.png) | ![](../img/puzzle_pieces/complete_set1/unoriented/complete_v1_27.png)

+On the Atari 7800 version of Impossible Mission, puzzle pieces only come in 3 colors: Red, Yellow, and Green.
+In other versions of the game, the color of the puzzle piece is supposed to indicate what color room the puzzle piece was found in.
+However, in the Atari 7800 version, the same room will yield any color of piece; it is all random and not tied ot the room colors.

 The next begged question would be... "what is the end result supposed to look like?"
-Below are some examples of finished Puzzles:
+Below are some examples of finished Puzzles.
+They are supposed to look like old computer punchcards.
+If you don't know what those look like [here](https://en.wikipedia.org/wiki/Punched_card#/media/File:IBM1130CopyCard.agr.jpg) is an example.

 | &nbsp; | &nbsp; | &nbsp; |
 :----------:|:------------:|:-------------: